-KIPP SoCal strongly encourages any student who feels that he/she is being or has been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student or an adult to immediately contact the School Leader, his/her teacher, or any other available school administrator or team member.
+KIPP SoCal strongly encourages any student who feels that they are being or has been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student or an adult to immediately contact the School Leader, their teacher, or any other available school administrator or team member.
 Any team member who receives a report or observes an incident of sexual harassment shall notify the School Leader or KIPP SoCal's compliance officer so that appropriate action may be taken to resolve the complaint.